 Ah Malta.
 Lovely lovely Malta.
 They love the Eurovision in Malta, and they love us.
 Every year without fail they give us 10 or 12 points, even when we enter rubbish like this.

 In return we give them nul points and then send them thousands of gurning, thuggish holidaymakers to urinate against their beach bars and harass their daughters every summer.

-It used to be so different, largely because in the olden days when you had to sing in your own language, only us, Ireland and Malta were allowed to sing in English - which meant dumb Britain always gave 12 to Ireland and 10 to Malta, alternating in odd years.
-We even gave them points when they had the brass neck to enter this, you know.
-Now that's a genre I could cope with being introduced to the contest- Japanese Vodka Just Dance.
+It all used to be so different, largely because in the olden days when you had to sing in your own language, only us, Ireland and Malta were allowed to sing in English - so dumb Britain always gave 12 to Ireland and 10 to Malta, alternating in odd years.
+We even gave them points when they had the brass neck to enter this Japanese Vodka Just Dance song that sounds like a sort of nightcore version of the George Baker Selection’s Una paloma blanca.
 Spy 1 to Spy 4, I’ve deciphered the code.

 Eventually it’s everyone’s turn, and after years of almost-theres, this year it looks like they’ve finally cracked it.
 Destiny is a former Junior Eurovision winner with a stunning voice (who also popped up on BGT in 2017), the song is brassy and energetic and does that on-trend thing where the build up to the chorus is bigger than the chorus itself and the lyrics and the performance are all gloriously feministy.back-of-the-neck symphonic version sung at Fort St. Elmo in Valletta with the Malta Philharmonic Orchestra that has both the pay off spoken word line that bridges into the final chorus, and contains THE most wonderful final thirty seconds of music I’ve heard this year.